dell/csm-docs/content/docs/concepts/replication/pvc-remap.md

 ### Users can disable it at time of the installation

 * For installation done via `helm-charts`, user can set the argument `disablePVCRemap` to `true` in `values.yaml`.
-You can refer the following exerpt:
+You can refer the following excerpt:

     ```yaml
     disablePVCRemap: "true"
     ```

 * For installation done via csm-operator, user can set the argument `DISABLE_PVC_REMAP` to `true` in `values.yaml`.
-You can refer the following exerpt:
+You can refer the following excerpt:

     ```yaml
     - name: "DISABLE_PVC_REMAP"